jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 :::caution

-Base URL is known to break HDHomeRun, DLNA, Sonarr, Radarr, and MrMC.
+Base URL is known to break HDHomeRun, the [DLNA plugin](./dlna/), Sonarr, Radarr, and MrMC.

 :::